top of page

 What if my goalie gets injured ?

-In the event that the goalie, as officially indicated on the waiver/roster form, sustains an injury or becomes incapable of participating for the duration of the tournament, they can be substituted with an alternate goalie.
-The alternate goalie must not be part of any team within the same division.
-This substitution is only permissible after obtaining approval from the head table staff and director.
-The name of the alternate goalie must be added to the roster before any subsequent matches.
-Once a goalie has been replaced, no further substitutions for the goalie position will be allowed.
-The original goalie will not be eligible to return for the remaining duration of the tournament.
-It's important to note that any player listed on the roster is eligible to play in the goalie position.
+If your goalie, who is officially listed on the waiver/roster form, gets injured or is otherwise unable to participate for the remainder of the tournament, they may be replaced with a backup goalie.
+This backup must not be currently playing for any team in the same division.
+Such a substitution is allowed only with the explicit approval of the tournament's head table staff and director.
+The backup goalie's name must be officially added to the roster before they can play in any upcoming games.
+Once a replacement goalie has been made, no additional changes to the goalie position will be permitted for the rest of the tournament.
+The original goalie, once replaced, cannot return to play in the tournament.
+Additionally, it's worth noting that any player whose name appears on the roster is qualified to serve as a goalie.

-What can I do in between my games ?
+What can my team do between games ?